Simple universal models capture all classical spin physics: Hamiltonian Simulation

+The basic computational problem corresponding to the task of finding ground state energies of spin models is called the \textsc{Ground State Energy} problem (\textsc{GSE}): \begin{definition}[\textsc{Ground State Energy}] The ground state energy problem of a model $\mathcal{M}=\{H_\alpha\}_{\alpha}$, asks: given $H_{\alpha}\in \mathcal{M}$, is there a configuration $\sigma$ such that $H_{\alpha} (\sigma) \leq 0$? \end{definition} A configuration $\sigma$ that minimizes $H_{\alpha}(\sigma)$ is called a ground state configuration.

-Now we consider polynomial-time reductions between decision problems, but we need a reduction which additionally preserves the structure of the witnesses:\footnote{We could use any NP-complete problem in the definition instead of \textsc{SAT}, or indeed define it directly in terms of witnesses.
-But this just makes the identification between witnesses and spins in the definition more complicated, for little gain.}
+A \emph{polynomial-time reduction} from \textsc{SAT} to \textsc{GSE} is a map $f$ from boolean formulae to Hamiltonians, which can be computed in time polynomial in the size of the formula, such that a formula $\phi$ is satisfiable if and only if $f(\phi)$ is a yes-instance of \textsc{GSE} (i.e.~there is a configuration $\sigma$ such that $H_{\alpha}(\sigma)\leq 0$).
+We will need a form of polynomial-time reduction between \textsc{SAT} and \textsc{GSE} that additionally preserves the structure of the witnesses.
+(We could use another NP-complete problem in the definition instead of \textsc{SAT}, or even define faithful reductions directly in terms of witnesses.
+But this would just make the identification between witnesses and spins in the definition more complicated, for little gain.)

-\begin{definition}[Faithful reduction] We say that a reduction from \textsc{SAT} to the \textsc{Ground State Energy} problem of a spin model is \emph{faithful} if there exists an identification between Boolean variables and a fixed subset $S$ of the spins, such that the ground state configuration of $S$ corresponds to a satisfying assignment of the \textsc{SAT} problem. \end{definition}
+\begin{definition}[Faithful reduction] We say that a reduction from \textsc{SAT} to \textsc{GSE} is \emph{faithful} if there exists a one-to-one mapping $F$ between subsets of spins $R_i$ and Boolean variables $x_i$, such that the ground state configuration $\sigma$ corresponds to a satisfying assignment $x_i = F(\sigma_{R_i})$ of the \textsc{SAT} problem.
+We denote the set of spins that correspond to Boolean variables by $R :=\cup_{i}R_{i}$. \end{definition}

-An important example of a spin model that is both closed and has a faithful polynomial-time reduction from \textsc{SAT} is the 2D Ising model with local fields.
-That it admits a faithful reduction is immediate from chaining together the reduction from \textsc{SAT} to \textsc{Vertex Cover}~\cite{Ga79} with Barahona's reduction from \textsc{Vertex Cover} to \textsc{Ground State Energy} for the 2D Ising model with fields~\cite{Bar82}.
-The fact that the model is closed follows from the ``crossing gadget'' used in the reduction from \textsc{Vertex Cover} to \textsc{Planar Vertex Cover}~\cite{Ga76}, along with the fact that the ferromagnetic Ising interaction can be used to force the configurations of neighbouring spins to be identical in the ground state.
+\begin{remark}[On the relation between faithful reductions and FNP] The concept of faithful reduction is related to that of a reduction between the function versions of \textsc{SAT} and \textsc{GSE}. \textsc{SAT} and \textsc{GSE} are \emph{decision problems}, in which we are asked whether a solution exists.
+In function problems, we are additionally asked to \emph{provide} the solution, if it exists.
+For example, in the function version of \textsc{SAT}, called \textsc{FSAT}, we are given a Boolean expression $\phi$, as in \textsc{SAT}.
+But now, if $\phi$ is satisfiable, we must return a satisfying assignment for $\phi$; otherwise we must return ``no''.
+Similarly, in \textsc{FGSE}, the function version of \textsc{GSE}, we are given a Hamiltonian $H$, and if there exists a spin configuration $\sigma$ so that $H(\sigma)\leq 0$, we must provide $\sigma$; otherwise we must return ``no''.